How to Do Payroll in Michigan—Step-by-Step Instructions

 - State Registration: Fill out Form 518 and submit it to the Michigan Department of Treasury by mail or online.
 If you need assistance, use the Michigan Business Tax Registration Guide, which also includes Form 518.
 Note that all employers must fill out the Liability Questionnaire (UIA Schedule A) and Successorship Questionnaire.

 - Local Registration: Michigan is currently one of 17 states that requires you to pay local taxes.
 You should contact the local city office for business registration and income tax registration each time you need to register in one of the following municipalities: Albion, Battle Creek, Benton Harbor, Big Rapids, East Lansing, Flint, Grayling, Hamtramck, Hudson, Ionia, Jackson, Lansing, Lapeer, Muskegon, Muskegon Heights, Pontiac, Port Huron, Portland, Springfield, and Walker.
-Detroit, Grand Rapids, Highland Park, and Saginaw also levy local taxes—at different rates for residents and non-residents.

 - You will need to register if the following is true in these locations:

-- You hire an employee, or one of your employees moves
+- You hire an employee or one of your employees moves

 - You have a new physical office location